The Long Grey Line Farm

 The entire flock of Sebastopols has been SOLD

 We have opened a new chapter in goose breeding.
 Very nice Pomeranian Geese have been acquired and have been available for sale after the summer of 2010.
 This breed is also rare and is considered to be a Heritage Breed.
 They are bred for meat and are large geese and good foragers with little aggression.
 We have Sebastopol/Pomeranian crosses, which are very interesting because they are loose feathered and lovely to see.
 The remaining flock is for sale as a project to produce a new variety of Pomeranians with curly feathers.
 It will take a few more years, but the breeding project is on the way and interest is high.
-They will be laying within a month.
-If interested, contact email@example.com
+They are now laying.
+The eggs/goslings will be included when purchased.
+I believe that there are 22 Pomeranian and Sebastopol crosses.
+One Sebastopol goose is available for $75.
+If interested, contact firstname.lastname@example.org

 Herd of Heritage Turkeys: Blue Slate, Bourbon Red, Black and Royal Palm